-Primary 6 - 7 meal cost is £2.05.
+Primary 6 - 7 meal cost will be £2.62 from Tuesday 22nd April 2025.

 School lunches and milk can be paid for through your ParentPay account or PayPoint facilities in local shops.

 NB School Meal prices are reviewed annually and may be subject to change